-Congress passed the first naturalization law back in 1790 requiring any one to become naturalized in any law of record, usually a county court.
-The process was a two step process that took a minimum of five years.
+Congress passed the first naturalization law back in 1790 requiring anyone to become naturalized in any law of record, usually a county court.
+The process was a two-step process that took a minimum of five years.
 An immigrant first had to submit a “declaration of intent” and then after three years they could “petition for naturalization”.
 Once the petition was granted they would be issued a certificate of citizenship.
-These two types of documents will be the ones that you will encounter with your ancestors information.
+These two types of documents will be the ones that you will encounter with your ancestor’s information.
 I obtained this information from a great article, from Claire Prechtel-Kluskens, “The Location of Naturalization Records,” The Record, Vol. 3, No. 2, pp. 21-22 (Nov.
 1996), located at the National Archives website which I highly recommend that you read.
 This is the link to it: http://www.archives.gov/research/naturalization/naturalization.html

-Unfortunately I could not find any information about my own family since we are very recent immigrants to the United States but that may not be your family’s case.
+Unfortunately, I could not find any information about my own family since we are very recent immigrants to the United States but that may not be your family’s case.

-To check this records out I searched for people form the small town in Mexico where many of my ancestors came from to see if anyone from there had ever become a U.S. Citizen and or applied for citizenship.
+To check this records out I searched for people from the small town in Mexico where many of my ancestors came from to see if anyone from there had ever become a U.S. Citizen and or applied for citizenship.
 I entered “Arcabuz” on the search field at Ancestry and got 13 matches back.
 The record listed for Francisca Saenz Guerra caught my attention, so I checked it out to see what useful genealogical information I could find.